Early Medieval Glosses And The Question Of Their Genesis

 Layout:

-columns and between 40-47 lines (depending on the condition of
+between 40-47 lines (depending on the condition of the folio).

 Binding: 19th century library binding (half parchment)